francescorn/francescorn/README.md

 I am currently a contributor to Webkit's WebInspectorUI.

+I presented an All Fonts Feature at the Webkit Contributors Meeting in 2023.

 I graduated from Vassar College with a bachelor's degree in biology.

 I decided to pursue software engineering after college from enjoying statistical software courses, the web developer's experience, and coding overall.